kataras/build-a-better-web-together/using-handlerfuncs.md

 # Using HandlerFuncs

 HandlerFuncs should implement the Serve\(\*Context\) func.
-HandlerFunc is most simple method to register a route or a middleware, but under the hoods it's acts like a Handler.
-It's implements the Handler interface as well:
+HandlerFunc is most simple method to register a route or a middleware, but under the hood it acts like a Handler.
+It implements the Handler interface as well:

 ```go
 type HandlerFunc func(*Context)